 - Sinophone, Japanophone, and Asian American Studies

-- Alternative Soil: Diaspora Memory and Mobile Belonging in Transnational Taiwan Literature (book manuscript in preparation) theorizes the network of Taiwan literature in the age of global migration through the concept of “alternative soil”--a multisited paradigm of identity formation that challenges the nativist discourse of origin and authenticity.
+- Moving Stories: Diaspora Memory and Mobile Belonging in Transnational Taiwan Literature (book manuscript in preparation) theorizes the network of Taiwan literature in the age of global migration through a multisited paradigm of identity formation that challenges the nativist discourse of origin and authenticity.

 - “Queering Folk Culture, Local Identity, and Nativist Literature in Taiwan,” in Queering Taiwan Studies, edited by Howard Chiang (under contract with Springer for its Sinophone and Taiwan Studies series, forthcoming)

 - Review of Politics and Cultural Nativism in 1970s Taiwan: Youth, Narrative, Nationalism by A-chin Hsiau (Columbia UP, 2021).
 Modern Chinese Literature and Culture (forthcoming)

 - “‘But in What Way Is It Ours?’: Guo Songfen and the Question of Homeland.”
 Modern Chinese Literature and Culture 32, no. 2 (2020): 100-135.
 In the Arts & Humanities Citation Index (A&HCI).

 - "Dr. Theodore Hsi-en Chen (1902-1991): Chinese American Education Pioneer and Founder of East Asian Studies at USC

 陳錫恩教授紀念展：華裔美籍教育先驅者和南加大東亞研究的奠基者."
 A Scalar project co-authored with Tang Li.
 Parts of this research is funded by The Floyd Covington Fellowship.